Sim-to-Lab-to-Real: Safe Reinforcement Learning with Shielding and Generalization Guarantees: Pre-Training a Diverse Dual Policy in Simulation

 Failures are usually catastrophic in safety-critical settings; thus worst-case safety, instead of an average safety over the trajectory, should be considered.
-For training the backup policy, we incorporate tools from reachability-based reinforcement learning \citep{fisac2019bridging, hsu2021safety} and optimize the discounted safety Bellman equation (DSBE) as below,
+For training the backup policy, we incorporate tools from reachability reinforcement learning \citep{fisac2019bridging, hsu2021safety} and optimize the discounted safety Bellman equation (DSBE) as below,

-where $\obs_t = h_\env(\state_t)$ and $\gamma$ is the discount factor.
-This discount factor represents how much attention the RL agent puts on the future outcomes: if $\gamma$ is small, the RL agent only cares about the current ``danger'', and as $\gamma \rightarrow 1$, it recovers the infinite-horizon safety state-action value function.
+where $\obs_\tdisc = h_\env(\state_\tdisc)$ and $\gamma$ is the discount factor.
+This discount factor represents how much attention the RL agent places on future outcomes: if $\gamma$ is small, the RL agent only cares about ``imminent danger'', and as $\gamma \rightarrow 1$, one recovers the infinite-horizon safety state-action value function.
 In the training, we initialize $\gamma=0.8$ and gradually anneal $\gamma$ towards $1$ during the process.

-The safety state-action value function in \eqref{eq:safety_bellman} captures the maximum cost $\consFunc_\env$ along the trajectory starting from $\state_t$ with action $\ctrl_t$ even if the best control input is applied at every instant afterward.
-Thus, $\min_{\ctrl_t \in \cSet} Q(\obs_t, \ctrl_t) > 0$ indicates the robot predicted to hit the obstacle in the future.
-By utilizing this DSBE, we have an exact encoding of the property we want our system to satisfy.
-DSBE allows the backup agent to learn the safety state-action value function from near failure, which significantly reduces failure events during training.
-Additionally, DSBE enables the backup agent to update with dense signals, which is more suitable for the joint training of performance and backup agents.
-Additionally, we are the first to show reachability-based RL can be generalized to end-to-end training with very high-dimensional inputs (RGB images), without the need for pre-training a vision encoder as in \cite{chen2021safe}.
+The safety state-action value function in \eqref{eq:safety_bellman} captures the maximum cost $\consFunc_\env$ along the trajectory starting from $\state_\tdisc$ with action $\ctrl_\tdisc$ assuming that the safest control input is applied at every instant thereafter.
+Thus, $\min_{\ctrl_\tdisc \in \cSet} Q(\obs_\tdisc, \ctrl_\tdisc) > 0$ indicates that the robot is predicted to \emph{inevitably} violate safety in the future if $\ctrl_\tdisc$ is taken.
+By utilizing this (annealed) DSBE, we have an exact encoding of the property we want our system to satisfy.
+The DSBE allows the backup agent to learn the safety state-action value function from near-failure executions, which significantly reduces failure events during training.
+Additionally, the DSBE enables the backup agent to update using a dense learning signal, which is suitable for the joint training of performance and backup agents.
+To our knowledge, this work demonstrates the first instance of reachability RL in fully end-to-end training with extremely high-dimensional inputs (RGB images), without the need for pre-training a vision encoder as in \cite{chen2021safe}.